 Docker layer caching

-The CircleCI Docker Layer Caching feature allows builds to reuse Docker image layers from previous builds.
-Image layers are stored in separate volumes in the cloud, and are not shared between projects.
+The CircleCI Docker Layer Caching (DLC) feature allows builds to reuse Docker image layers from previous builds.
+Use DLC to speed up workflows.
+Jobs that are configured to build Docker images run in a shorter time on subsequent runs.
 Layers may only be used by builds from the same project.
-For additional information about how the secure environment is created, see the Docker Layer Caching and Running Docker Commands documents.
+For more information and usage examples, see the Docker Layer Caching and Running Docker Commands pages.

 Environment variables store customer data that is used by a project.
 Only project administrators and owners are allowed to view or modify environment variables.
 The values are transmitted using secure protocols, for example, HTTPS and SSH, encrypted at rest, and hashed/salted to prevent CircleCI employees from viewing them.

 Executors define the underlying technology to run a job.
 Can be either

 docker to run your job inside a Docker container with a specified image, or

 machine to run your job inside a full virtual machine.

 An image is a packaged system that includes instructions for creating a running container.
 The primary container is defined by the first image listed in a